The need for multicomponent dust attenuation in modeling nebular emission: Constraints from SDSS-IV MaNGA: Physical model

 The above models assume that the two components, $C_{\rm High}$ and $C_{\rm Low}$ have fixed magnitudes of attenuation so that the attenuation differences among \hii\ regions are solely driven by the change in the weights of the two components.
 In reality, one expects the magnitude of the attenuation of the two (if not more) components also change.
 We can try going to another extreme by assuming that $C_{\rm High}$ and $C_{\rm Low}$ have fixed weights in their contributions to H$\alpha$ and the attenuation differences among different MaNGA spaxels are solely driven by the change in the magnitudes of the attenuation for $C_{\rm High}$ and $C_{\rm Low}$.
 If, for example, we keep $A_{V,{\rm Low}}$ constant but vary $A_{V,{\rm High}}$, one expects $A_{V,{\rm eff}}$ to first increase with increasing $A_{V,{\rm High}}$ but then start to decrease at some point due to the reduction of the observed fluxes from $C_{\rm High}$.
 This makes the Balmer decrement not a monotonic function of $A_{V,{\rm High}}$.
 Besides the Balmer decrement, other line ratios would also reach an extreme value and then turn around.
 Figure~\ref{fig:toy_model1} shows such a toy model for the attenuation of \no. The turn-around point depends on the value of $\eta$.
 When $\eta = 0.5$, the turn around happens when the observed Balmer decrement changes by $\sim 0.05$~dex from the value under $A_{V,{\rm Low}}$; for $\eta = 0.75$, the turn around happens when the observed Balmer decrement changes by $\sim 0.10$~dex from the value under $A_{V,{\rm Low}}$.
 We did not observe this behavior clearly in our sample, indicating that this is not a dominant effect but could contribute to the scatter in the attenuation.

-On the other hand, if we vary $A_{V,{\rm High}}$ and $A_{V,{\rm Low}}$ by the same amount, there is no change in the attenuation curve as this is effectively changing the column density of the common foreground dust screen.
+On the other hand, if we vary $A_{V,{\rm High}}$ and $A_{V,{\rm Low}}$ by the same amount, there is no change in the attenuation curve.
+This is because changing both $A_V$s by the same amount effectively changes the column density of the common foreground dust screen.

 The observations likely include both changes in the intrinsic flux ratios between $C_{\rm High}$ and $C_{\rm Low}$ and variations in the magnitudes of $A_{V,{\rm High}}$ and $A_{V,{\rm Low}}$.
 Within our 3D bins, the latter effect might be present as scatters rather than dominating the trend for different {reddening relations}.
 To check whether these toy models are applicable to realistic data, we examined the observational evidence in the next subsection.